 - Seek out adult education centers or community colleges.
 You may not need to obtain an undergraduate or masters degree to move up, and this is a much less expensive option.
 It will help you stay on budget.
 If you can demonstrate that you’ve done the coursework and have the knowledge, then there will be opportunities for you without that piece of paper.
 Professional development can come from work experience as well as a classroom.

 - There are also online resources such as Lynda.com that offer educational video tutorials and materials.
 As mentioned above, you may not earn a degree, but this is also inexpensive and you’ll obtain valuable skills to put on your resume.

 - Utilize your local library.
 You can read up and gain knowledge on almost any topic for FREE at the library.
 Also, if your local branch doesn’t have a particular book, you can just order it!
 Many branches now offer educational DVDs as well.
 It may not be the same as experience or an instructed classroom, but it’s a great place to learn.

 The more skills and specialties you have, the more attractive you become to employers, and the higher your potential income can be.
+Learning a new skill is always beneficial.
 You can even use this tactic if you’re thinking of a career change.
 You’ll most likely have to pay to learn something new, but it’s an investment for your future.
 The reason you’re doing it is to earn more income later.
 Find out what skills are in demand by checking job listings.
 See what jobs interest you, what skills are required, and go from there.

 If you’re struggling to pay off debt, ACCC can help.
 Schedule a free credit counseling session with us today.